 Vaadin’s open-source projects are hosted on GitHub and released under the Apache 2.0 license.
 If you would like to contribute something, or want to modify the code for your own use, this document should help you get started.

 All bugs and enhancements are tracked in corresponding GitHub issues.
 If you are unsure where to start, you can pick one of the issues marked with "Help Wanted" or "Good First Issue" labels.
-For a general usage please ask questions and join discussions in Discord and forum.
+For a general usage please ask questions and join discussions on StackOverflow or Vaadin Discord chat.
 If you are reporting a bug, please help to speed up problem diagnosis by providing as much information as possible.
 Ideally, that would include a small sample project that reproduces the problem.

 Helping to review pull requests is another great way to contribute.
 Your feedback can help to shape the implementation of new features.
 When reviewing pull requests, however, please refrain from approving or rejecting a PR.